zholos/qml-legacy/README.txt

 is working correctly.

 To rebuild the library, use the Makefile, which is for GNU make.
 There are configuration options near the top.
-On Windows, rebuilding requires Cygwin, but the native C compiler may be used instead of GCC.
+On Windows, rebuilding requires Cygwin or another GNU environment.
 On other platforms, GCC version 4 is recommended.
-Although only tested on 32-bit Linux, it will probably build on anything GNU-like with a few tweaks, but make sure to run the test suite.
+Although only tested on the platforms for which binaries are included, it should compile on any platform with a few tweaks.
+If you rebuild the library, make sure to run the test suite before using it.
+If you're so inclined, please contact the author to report both problems and successful builds.

 4. Constants and functions